Frequently asked questions

 +----[SHA256]-----+

-2. Then you should reserve a node, with display forwarding, trough the queuing system.
+2. Then you should reserve resources with display forwarding through the queuing system.
+E.g.:

 $ srun -N 1 -t 1:0:0 --pty bash -I # reserve and log in on a compute node

-You can find job script examples at Submitting jobs.
+You can find examples at Submitting jobs or on the cluster at /fs1/shared/docs/examples/.

 When will my job start?